What are FedRAMP POA&Ms? Plan of Actions and Milestones Explained

 Different Labels, Same Idea: The Alternative Names for POAMs

-It's worth noting that while the specific term "POAM" is used in the context of U.S. federal systems, the concept of tracking and managing vulnerabilities through some sort of action plan is a universal best practice in cybersecurity.
-Other organizations, whether in the private sector or in other nations, may have similar tools or methods, even if they don't use the exact term "POAM".
-Other process names include: Remediation Plans, Corrective Action Plans, Incident Response Plans, among others.
+While the specific term "POAM" (or POA&M) is used in the context of U.S. federal systems, the concept of tracking and managing vulnerabilities through some sort of action plan is a universal best practice in cybersecurity.

 Challenges with POAMs